fefarosa/iron-proj1-mememorable/README.md

 ## Run in local

-Open the game by opening index.html in your browser.
+Open the game by opening index-menu.html in your browser.

+## Link to online presentation

+Click here.

-## Link
+## Link to game

 Play here.